kinow/autosubmit/docs/source/usage/configuration/check.rst

 In ``jobs_cxxx.conf`` , you can set check(default true) to check the scripts during autosubmit run cxx.

 There are two parameters related to check:

-Check: that is the mechanism that allows replacing an unused variable with an empty string ( %_% substitution).
-If not set it will be TRUE.
+* CHECK: Controls the mechanism that allows replacing an unused variable with an empty string ( %_% substitution).
+It is TRUE by default.

-SHOW_CHECK_WARNINGS: That is mean to debug, it will print a lot of information regarding variables and substitution if is set to TRUE.
+* SHOW_CHECK_WARNINGS: For debugging purposes.
+It will print a lot of information regarding variables and substitution if it is set to TRUE.

 .. code-block:: ini